 Fans and soccer back in Vietnam after coronavirus shutdown

-HO CHI MINH CITY, Vietnam — Soccer was back and so were the spectators in Vietnam on Friday when the top domestic league resumed after the coronovirus shutdown.
+HO CHI MINH CITY, Vietnam (AP) -- Soccer was back and so were the spectators in Vietnam on Friday when the top domestic league resumed after the coronavirus shutdown.

 Fans were allowed into Ho Chi Minh City's scoreless draw with Hai Phong among three matches, But unlike Germany's Bundesliga and South Korea's K-League, which returned to action in May with empty arenas, more than 1,000 fans attended the V-League game at Hai Phong.